Andre-Diamond/note-metrics/README.md

 - [ ] Community Task 2
 ~~~

-*Note:* Using checkboxes for habit tracking is optional.
+*Note:* Habit checkboxes will only be recognized if they are under the "## Daily Habits" heading and follow the proper markdown checkbox syntax.
 You can also track your habits by simply adding tags to your notes (for example, `#habit/running`).

 ## Customization